Dave9400/HODLRaceDAO/FIX_APP_MANUAL.md

 ## Contract Deployment

-Remember: Your `NASCORNClaim.sol` contract is ready to deploy.
+Remember: Your `APEXClaim.sol` contract is ready to deploy.
 Use Remix IDE:
 1. Go to https://remix.ethereum.org
-2. Create new file `NASCORNClaim.sol`
+2. Create new file `APEXClaim.sol`
-3. In the CONTRACT dropdown, select `NASCORNClaim` (NOT `IERC20`)
+3. In the CONTRACT dropdown, select `APEXClaim` (NOT `IERC20`)
 4. Deploy to Base Sepolia testnet

 See `REMIX_DEPLOYMENT_GUIDE.md` for complete deployment instructions.